Jinsha, Kinmen: Geography

 Jinsha has a population of 20,689 (February 2023) and an area of 41.2920 km2.
 The township is the second largest by area of the six townships of Kinmen County.
-The township includes Cao Islet (Ts'ao Hsü; 草嶼), Hou Islet (后嶼), and other small islets.
+The township includes Cao Islet (草嶼), Hou Islet (后嶼), and other small islets.

-At low tide, the coast near Mashan (馬山) in northern Jinsha is 1.8 km from Jiaoyu (Chiao I., Reef I.; 角屿/角嶼), an island originally part of Kinmen County in Dadeng Subdistrict, Xiang'an District, Xiamen, Fujian, People's Republic of China.
+At low tide, the coast near Mashan (馬山) in northern Jinsha is 1.8 km from Jiaoyu (角嶼), an island originally part of Kinmen County in Dadeng Subdistrict, Xiamen.
 Rock-filled waters make passage between the two areas difficult.